I Disappear

-"I Disappear" is a single by Metallica from the Mission: Impossible 2 soundtrack, which released on May 9, 2000.
-The music and lyrics were written by James Hetfield and Lars Ulrich, and they were joined by Bob Rock to produce the song.
+"I Disappear" is a song by American heavy metal band Metallica, released on June 2, 2000 as the lead single from the Mission: Impossible 2 soundtrack.
+The music and lyrics were written by frontman James Hetfield and drummer Lars Ulrich, and they were joined by Bob Rock as producer.
+The song is the first appearance of the infamous snare drum on their eighth studio album, St. Anger (2003).
+Though the snare drum is not mixed too loud as it is on St. Anger.

+The single for "I Disappear" was only officially released in Germany, but reached the top 10 on charts in seven countries, and went to No 1 on US Mainstream Rock.
 The song's leak on the file-sharing service Napster prompted the band to sue the service.
-The soundtrack single was released on June 2, 2000.
+This inspired the song "Shoot Me Again".

+Composition

+"I Disappear" is a hard rock and heavy metal song, according to the music sheet published at Musicnotes.com by Universal Music Publishing Group.
+Set in the time signature of common time and composed in a moderate tempo of 124 beats per minute, the track is set in the key of E♭ minor with Hetfield's vocals ranging from E4 to G5.
+The song includes a "hey, hey, hey" hook by Hetfield, chugging drums on the chorus by Ulrich, and a guitar solo by Kirk Hammett.

 Music video

 Most of "I Disappears music video was shot in Monument Valley atop a sandstone butte on April 13, 2000.
 After accessing the butte by helicopter, Metallica and their instruments were alone on the plateau, circled by filming aircraft, for over twelve hours.
 By the end of the shoot, winds were so severe that the drum kit was blown over, footage of which appears in the video.
 Ulrich was later filmed on a skyscraper in Downtown Los Angeles for "action sequences, explosions, chaos and mayhem".

 The 2000 music video also featured a 1967 Chevrolet Camaro driven by Metallica band member James Hetfield.
-Hetfield was given the car after filming, and in 2003, listed it on eBay.
+Hetfield was given the car after filming, and on September 22, 2003, listed it on eBay.
 With 77000 mi on the odometer, the restored two-door car had an automatic transmission and was bidding at US$70,100 with seven days remaining in the auction; proceeds from the sale were earmarked for music education programs.
+The music video premiered on 4 May 2000.